 Life is experience.
 Life is enduring and learning and adapting.
 It's coming to understand and process the lows in your day-to-day, so you can truly appreciate the highs.
 The road has many twists and turns, but you still find a way—one day at a time.

 We all struggle with these sorts of things.
-We all struggle with "should I or shouldn't I" when the truth is almost always: "five minutes ago when you first thought about this, that's when you should have gone with your gut.
-With what the back of your mind already knew you wanted."
+We all struggle with "should I or shouldn't I" when the truth is almost always: "five minutes ago when you first thought about this, that's when you should have gone with your gut."

 You can take back your five minutes right now.
 Start.
 Do something and be proud that you took action.